mindspore-ai/docs/lite/tutorials/source_en/quick_start/quick_start.md

 3. Continue the installation on the Android device.
 After the installation is complete, you can view the content captured by a camera and the inference result.

-    As shown in the following figure, the keyboard and mouse are successfully identified.

     ![result](../images/lite_quick_start_app_result.jpg)

 ## Detailed Description of the Sample Program

 This image classification sample program on the Android device includes a Java layer and a JNI layer.
 At the Java layer, the Android Camera 2 API is used to enable a camera to obtain image frames and process images.
-At the JNI layer, the model inference process is completed in [Runtime](https://www.mindspore.cn/lite/tutorial/zh-CN/master/use/runtime.html).
+At the JNI layer, the model inference process is completed in [Runtime](https://www.mindspore.cn/lite/tutorial/en/master/use/runtime.html).

 > This following describes the JNI layer implementation of the sample program.
 At the Java layer, the Android Camera 2 API is used to enable a device camera and process image frames.
 Readers are expected to have the basic Android development knowledge.